Shopify/quilt/packages/graphql-typescript-definitions/README.md

 #### Schema Types

 Input types (enums, input objects, and custom scalars) are generated once, in a central location, and imported within each typing file.
-You can use these definitions to reference the schema types in other application code as well; in particular, GraphQL enums are turned into corresponding TypeScript `enum`s.
-The schema types directory is specified using the `--schema-types-path` argument (detailed below), and the format for the generated enums can be specified using the `--enum-format` option.
+You can use these definitions to reference the schema types in other application code as well.
+If `--enum-style=enum` (the default) is set then GraphQL enums are turned into corresponding TypeScript `enum`s, else if `--enum-style=type` is set then GraphQL enums are created as string union types.
+The schema types directory is specified using the `--schema-types-path` argument (detailed below), and the format for the generated typescript enums can be specified using the `--enum-format` option.

 ### CLI